wggRobotic/n10_edu_drive_ros2/README.md

 * If the voltage remains below 17.5 V for longer than 120 seconds, the system switches off automatically.
 This protects your battery from deep discharge.
 * If the voltage is above 24 V, the drives are deactivated immediately.
 This prevents you from driving off with a connected power supply unit.

-The following diagram shows an example of the logic functions
+The following diagram shows an example of the logic functions.

 <p align="center">
   <img src="/images/simulateEnableLogic/simulateEnableLogic.png" width="800"/>